eddiechat/client/IMAP_SYNC.md

 ```
 tick()
+├── Run incremental_sync_all + flag_resync_all (always, for all onboarded accounts)
 ├── Find account needing onboarding?
 │   ├── Yes:
 │   │   ├── Tasks seeded?
 No → seed 3 tasks, return true
 │   │   ├── Next pending task?
 Yes → run it, return true
-│   │   └── All tasks done? → run incremental_sync + flag_resync for this account
+│   │   └── All tasks done? → return false (incremental sync already ran above)
-│   └── No onboarding needed:
+│   └── No onboarding needed → return false
-│       └── Run incremental_sync_all + flag_resync_all for all onboarded accounts
 ```

-The engine prioritizes onboarding — only when all accounts are fully onboarded does it switch to recurring sync.
+Incremental sync and flag resync run first on every tick, ensuring new mail arrives even during long-running onboarding.
+The `did_work` return (`true`/`false`) only reflects whether onboarding work was done, controlling whether the loop sleeps or continues immediately.

 When the last onboarding task (`connection_history`) completes, the worker clears all onboarding status messages so the UI no longer shows progress indicators.